Skip to main content

 and prefixes that were previously registered to the originating

 node.
-The NA message may be sent to a unicast or a multicast
+The NA message MAY be sent to a unicast or a multicast

-link-scope address and should be contained within the L2 range
+link-scope address and SHOULD be contained within the L2 range

 where nodes may effectively have registered/subscribed to this

-router, e.g., a radio broadcast domain.
+router, e.g., a radio broadcast domain to preserve energy and

 A device that wishes to refresh its state, e.g., upon reboot if it